-At Corpus Christi, there are established procedures in place that support subject champions to lead their subjects effectively.
-Each teacher is a champion for at least one subject, some teachers have three.
+At Corpus Christi, there are established procedures in place that support subject leaders to develop their subjects effectively.
+Each teacher is a leader for at least one subject, some teachers have three.
 At Corpus Christi we provide champions with dedicated time throughout the year to act on their subject, guidance and documentation, cluster group support, INSET and training.

 Teachers have good subject knowledge and are keen to collaborate with each other and within our network of school to further develop skills in different subject areas alongside other professionals.
 They recognise what constitutes outstanding learning and have a good knowledge of our pupils’ needs and their next steps, this enables them to provide a challenging environment which encourages questionings and independent thinking.

-Subject Champions in core subjects, History, Geography and Art are strong leaders and are effectively developing CPD for staff in knowledge development in collaboration within our school.
+Subject Leaders across all subjects are strong leaders and are effectively developing CPD for staff in knowledge development in collaboration within our school.
 Our School Development Plan has identified these subject areas initially and once these improvements have been embedded, further subject areas will be addressed.

 As the children move through the school, the expectation for the depth and breadth of their learning is increased.
 They engage in skills of a similar nature, but at a higher level of understanding leading to a mastery approach to learning.
 This more so evident in the schools approach to improving Mathematics across school using the White Rose Curriculum and working with Local Teaching Schools and TRG groups to offer challenge and enhancement in the approach towards teaching Mathematics

-Start and End tasks are being developed to be used at the beginning And end of each topic to assess pupils’ prior knowledge.
-They are beginning developed for all Foundation Subjects.
+Start and End tasks are in place at the beginning and end of each topic to assess pupils’ prior knowledge.
+They are used for all Foundation Subjects.
 They differ across year groups, older children may have a quiz, with questions about the subject knowledge to be covered, for younger children it could be a group discussion of pupils’ pre-knowledge, followed by notes from discussions.
 Assessing prior knowledge in this way allows both pupils and teachers to assess what knowledge pupils have gained and evidence measurable improvement.

-We are currently developing knowledge planners for all topics, which will be placed into exercise books after the Start and End Task and before the teaching of each topic has begun.
+We have developed knowledge planners for all topics, which will be used in lessons throughout the topics and displayed prominently in classrooms for children to access.
 They have vocabulary specific to each topic.

 All subjects are taught discretely, but links and common themes are planned for between subjects where relevant and meaningful.
-Topics are chosen to broaden our children’s horizons and open their experiences to find out about knowledge of life in different times and places, experience creative and artistic skills and knowledge and have access to high quality rich experiences during their time at Corpus Christi.
+Topics are chosen to broaden our children’s horizons and open their experiences to find out about knowledge of life in different times and places, experience creative and artistic skills and knowledge and have access to high quality rich experiences during their time at Corpus Christi, through the DREAM curriculum.

-Curriculum overviews show topics to be covered in each year group.
+Our Curriculum handbooks show topics to be covered in each year group.
 English and Maths are taught daily, Science and PE are taught once or twice weekly, other subjects are taught in three half term blocks over the school year.
 As a Catholic school, RE is a core part of our curriculum, with 10% of our teaching time focused on this areas.
-The school is committed through our RSHE, RSE and online safety provision to preparing our children effectively, both socially and emotionally, to love an independent and safe life, in a world which values equality and diversity.
+The school is committed through our RSHE, equality act, British Values and online safety provision to preparing our children effectively, both socially and emotionally, to love an independent and safe life, in a world which values equality and diversity.

 Teachers continually review curriculum provision for each subject during staff meetings to ensure knowledge is sequenced and progressive within subjects, but also across subjects, where meaningful and relevant.
 Reading is a vital skill for learning and life, so this is given the highest priority throughout the school beginning in Nursery, where we use the Read Write Inc (RWI) programme to get children started on their literacy.
 RWI is a method of learning centred around letter sounds and phonics, and we use it to aid children in their reading and writing.

 Corpus Christi aim for every child from Nursery to Reception have a 1:1 reading session at least once a week with an adult in school, and a large number of children have two or three sessions weekly.
-Each child in Years 2-6 has a guided reading session each week, many children have two.
+Once children have successfully completed the RWI programme, they access a range of texts through Guided Whole Class Reading session, using a wide variety of texts and VIPERS questions.
 Home reading books are sent home to consolidate and reinforce reading activities and highlight the importance of reading to both children and their parents.
 Class reading books linked to Foundation Subject topics are being provided in each class to broaden children’s literature and deepen subject knowledge within topics.